Reclaiming British Identity in troubled times

 Recent events have brought to the fore some major fissures in contemporary British society.

 We have a ruling class that is unable to pay heed to the anger many common people are feeling regarding the state of the nation.
-Right-wing demogogues and enablers are capitalizing on the prevailing dysfunctional state of society to further their own agendas of demonizing communities they do not like.
-The left-wing progressive liberal crowd have wedded themselves to the religion of DEI to such an extent that the truth has, in some cases, taken a backseat.
+Right-wing demagogues and enablers are capitalizing on the prevailing dysfunctional state of society to further their own agendas of demonizing communities they do not like. the left-wing progressive liberal crowd has wedded themselves to the religion of DEI to such an extent that the truth has, in some cases, taken a backseat.

-The ruling class is out of touch with the demands of the common person, and in particular, either misunderstand or choose to ignore the resentment that has been building up over many years regarding the changing nature of the country.
+The ruling class is out of touch with the demands of the common person, and in particular, either misunderstands or chooses to ignore the resentment that has been building up over many years regarding the changing nature of the country.

-We have had 25+ years of net immigration into the UK, resulting in approximately 14% of the population being foreign-born.
+We have had 25+ years of net immigration into the UK, resulting in approximately 14% of the population being born outside the UK.
 In addition to this, the proportion of the population that is Muslim is on the increase thanks to a higher than average fertility rate amongst Muslims.
 Overall, about 1 in 5 people are non-white.

 While these demographic shifts have undoubtedly changed the face of Britain, they've also brought to the forefront questions about cultural integration and values.